Who Comes First, the Kids or the Marriage?

 Posted Nov 18, 2011

 Making your kids the centerpiece of your life may seem like a good idea, but generally it's not.
-Besides the more obvious risks and dangers such as overprotection, indulgence, and other practices that can lead to a sense of entitlement and prolonged dependency.
-Making your children's happiness your highest priority can result in an unanticipated and undesired consequence: the promotion of the idea that marriage requires the sacrifice of one's personal needs and desires in order to fulfill the higher moral imperative of responsible child rearing.
-There's no question that some degree of sacrifice is required for any relationship worth it's salt to be successful, but the real question for parents is always, "Where is the line between my responsibility to my children, my responsibility to my spouse, and my responsibility to myself?"
+Besides the more obvious risks such as overprotection and indulgence, making your children's happiness your highest priority can result in an unanticipated and undesired consequence: the promotion of the idea that marriage requires the sacrifice of one's personal needs and desires in order to fulfill the higher moral imperative of responsible child rearing.
+There's no question that some degree of sacrifice is required for any relationship worth its salt to be successful, but the real question for parents is always, "Where is the line between my responsibility to my children, my responsibility to my spouse, and my responsibility to myself?"

 When one or both partners make their children's happiness a higher priority than the health of their marriage, they run the risk of neglecting the needs of the marriage, and in doing so, fostering feelings of resentment, neglect, resignation, and alienation in themselves and/or each other.
 Even if the consequences aren't overtly harmful, they can erode the quality of the couples' connection and give children the message that marriage isn't a particularly fun place to be much of the time.
 As most parents know, children sense much more of their parent's moods, feelings, and attitudes than they outwardly express.
 Unhappy and unfulfilled parents can lead their kids to conclude that marriage makes people unhappy, or if the focus of their discord centers on child-rearing differences, that they are the source of their parents' unhappiness.